The best Bluetooth speaker 2020: best on-the-go audio

 Bluetooth speakers are mighty convenient.
 There’s no need to put stylus to vinyl or insert a CD.
 Just press play on your phone, tablet or computer and you’re away.
+But how do you determine which the best Bluetooth speaker for you is?

-But the market is pretty wide, and while there are models to suit every taste, need and budget, how do you know that the stylish little number in the shop will sound as good as it looks?
+The market is pretty wide, and while there are models to suit every taste, need and budget, how do you know that the stylish little number in the shop will sound as good as it looks?

 Upvote of downvote your favourite, or least favourite, speakers in our shortlist below, or scroll down for the expert's view.